 man doing survey

-What Is an RICS Level 2 Home Survey Report?
+What is an RICS Level 2 Home Survey Report?

-Designed by the RICS as a cost-effective method of minimising risk, the Level 2 Home Survey report, formerly known as a Homebuyer report is designed to provide buyers with enough information to make a reasoned and informed decision on whether to proceed with their purchase.
+Designed by the RICS as a cost-effective method of minimising risk, the Level 2 Home Survey report, formerly known as a Homebuyer Report, is designed to provide buyers with enough information to make a reasoned and informed decision on whether to proceed with their purchase.
 We recommend this level of report for conventional properties that are in fair condition with no serious defects.

 If you are buying a property that is in need of renovation, has some serious notable defects and/or are planning major alterations you would want to consider the more in-depth RICS Level 3 Home Survey report.